vyos/vyos-documentation/docs/configuration/vpn/ipsec.rst

   set vpn ipsec remote-access pool ra-rw-ipv6 prefix '2001:db8:2000::/64'

 VyOS supports multiple IKEv2 remote-access connections.
-Every connection can have its dedicated IKE/ESP ciphers, certificates or local listen address for e.g. inbound load balancing.
+Every connection can have its own dedicated IKE/ESP ciphers, certificates or local listen address for e.g. inbound load balancing.

 We configure a new connection named ``rw`` for road-warrior, that identifies itself as ``192.0.2.1`` to the clients and uses the ``vyos`` certificate